fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 The success of market

-[^1]: Marxists think this is very similar to the concept of *reserve army of labor*, whereby capitalists deliberately keep a surplus of workers in deteriorating conditions to keep labor costs low - which tbf again has that [conflict vs mistake theory](https://slatestarcodex.com/2018/01/24/conflict-vs-mistake/)
+[^1]: Marxists think this is very similar to the concept of *reserve army of labor*, whereby capitalists deliberately keep a surplus of workers in deteriorating conditions to keep labor costs low - which tbf again has that [conflict vs mistake theory](https://slatestarcodex.com/2018/01/24/conflict-vs-mistake/) texture to it.

 	It might have some grain of truth to it?
 In that one of the key factors that enabled Japan to succeed in its textile industrialization was through[ keeping wages depressed](https://pseudoerasmus.com/2017/10/02/ijd/) whilst productivity went up, i.e. doing away with the prevailing piece-rate mechanism to compensate labor and instead replacing it with **hourly wages**.

+[^2]: Theories about Alienation are theories about encountering an alien, deterritorializing force that knows no bounds, no taboos, and profanes everything it touches.

+	You can understand phenomena like Luddism, which I struggled to understand before, why would anyone be against increasing productivity (╭ರ_•́).
+But this is easier to understand when you see this a first-contact story, of a group of people meeting an alien force that is the constant flattening into money ('exchange value' as Marx would term it) of everything by the market.

+	I have some sympathy towards this view of society, but we often have